 - Lowcountry Blessing Boxes

-Whether it’s a few canned goods, a package of diapers, or a bottle of shampoo, every and any donation makes a meaningful impact.
+Whether it’s a few canned goods, a package of diapers, or a bottle of shampoo, every donation helps.
+If you’ve been meaning to contribute, now is the perfect time.
 Together, we can help stock local shelves and provide essential items for neighbors in need this summer.

 For questions about the drive or the beneficiary organizations, please contact Danielle Stix at Danielle.Stix@dicommunity.org.